-7.2.1.3 Repay money
+7.2.1.3 Recovery of payments

-Recipients must repay money that they have received as a result of an overpayment (see 7.3.3).
+Section 39 of the Student Assistance Act 1973 gives Services Australia the authority to raise and recover a debt where an overpayment of AIC has occurred.
+Recipients must repay money that they have received as a result of an overpayment (see 7.3.3) unless the debt is waived or written off.